Sennheiser HD 598 SR Review – Hot Or Not?

 These cans provide excellent detail separation and depth of sound.
 For casual (or critical) listening, strong detail separation is extremely important for hearing the tiniest of details on a track.

-At times they tend to lean towards a darker sound profile that tends to be slightly mid-centric with slightly recessed highs and a clear, well-balanced bass response.
+At times they tend to lean towards a darker sound profile that tends to be slightly mid-centric with slightly recessed highs and clear, well-balanced bass response.

 For Use As A Studio Reference Headphone